ramblingsofadev/docs/configuration.md

 });
 ```

-In this example, each callback will be invoked by the factory registered in `registerComponentFactory`, and will be injected with an instance of `Router`.
+In this example, each callback will be invoked by the factory registered in `registerComponentBuilder`, and will be injected with an instance of `Router`.

 For an added bit of syntactic sugar, you can just call `with{ComponentName}`: